 In addition, the Company may elect to designate a debt instrument which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
-However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
+However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as

+'accounting mismatch').

-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss as "Finance income from debt instruments at FVTPL" under the head "Other Income.